 QuickBooks Online is an online accounting system from Intuit.
 If you have a QuickBooks Online account, you can transfer your payroll figures directly, to save you from retyping them.

 If you access QuickBooks Online via a login with Barclays, MyBusinessWorks or Smarta, we can not connect to these systems so you will need to transfer your figures manually.

 The first time you export figures to QuickBooks, you will need to set up the link.
 Use The Payroll Site to calculate and confirm your pay run as normal, then click on the 'Export to Accounting' button.
 Click onto the Accounts System Configuration tab and use the Edit Details button to select the options you need, starting by choosing 'QuickBooks Online'.
 Next, fill in the names of the accounts you are using within QuickBooks Online.
 Once you have saved these settings, the system will remember them for next time.
 Next, click on the API Authorisation tab and follow the on-screen instructions.
 You will be redirected to the QuickBooks Online website to complete the authorisation.

 Once authorisation is complete, you can return to the Accounting Transaction tab and click 'Send to QuickBooks Online'.
 The transaction will be sent directly to your QuickBooks Online account, where it will appear as a Journal Entry.
-Depending on which version of QuickBooks Online you are using, it can either be viewed in the Banking tab or by clicking the Clock symbol at the top of the QuickBooks Online screen.
+Depending on which version of QuickBooks Online you are using, it can either be viewed in the Banking tab or by clicking the Magnifying Glass or Clock symbol at the top of the QuickBooks Online screen.

 How do I export my pay run figures to QuickFile?